marttp/netflix-clone/README.md

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.

-I created a git repository that help you learn react by buiding Netflix.
-It means that you are learning React.js by building a real-life project :star:.
+The repository helps you learn React by buiding Netflix.
+It means that you are learning React.js by building a real-life project.
 I will explain concepts in detail.
-This post is the first part in my series and it is suitable for beginners :heart:.
+This post is the first part in my series and it is suitable for beginners.

-> If you feel the repository is useful, please help me share the post and give me a :star:.
-It will make me feel motivation to work even harder :heart:.
-I will try to make many open sources and share to the community :heart:.
+> If you feel the repository is useful, please help me share the post and give me a.
+It will make me feel motivation to work even harder.
+I will try to make many open sources and share to the community.
 >
 > I also created some series that help you improve your practical skills:
 >